Fire Safety Risk Assessment Guide

-Fire safety is an important issue, and creating an effective fire prevention strategy should be a top priority for all UK-based business owners.
-According to the Health and Safety Executive (HSE) all employers have a legal obligation to “adopt behaviours procedures and plans” that:
+Fire safety is an important issue.
+Creating an effective fire prevention strategy should be a top priority for all UK-based business owners, and conducting a risk assessment is a key part of this.

-This means investing in safety equipment, taking precautions to ensure that flammable materials are handled correctly and performing regular fire safety risk assessments.
-In fact, thorough and far-reaching risk assessments often form the backbone of an effective fire safety strategy; helping companies to build the systematic processes that are needed to spot emerging hazards and correct any significant risk factors before they can cause an accidental fire.
+Thorough and far-reaching risk assessments often form the backbone of an effective fire safety strategy.
+They help companies to build the systematic processes that are needed to spot emerging hazards and correct any significant risk factors before they can cause an accidental fire.

-To help you produce your own fire safety risk assessments, we’ve put together this brief guide, which walks you through the risk assessment step-by-step.
+To help you produce your own fire safety risk assessment, we’ve put together this brief guide, which walks you through the risk assessment step-by-step.

 In principle, a fire safety risk assessment is just an examination of: